jonsterling/JonPRL/README.md

-JonPRL is a proof refinement logic in the sense of λ-PRL or [Nuprl](http://www.nuprl.org); JonPRL inherits its [computational type theory](http://www.sciencedirect.com/science/article/pii/S1570868305000704) from Allen, Bickford, Constable, Harper and many other names.
+JonPRL is a proof refinement logic in the sense of λ-PRL or [Nuprl](http://www.nuprl.org); JonPRL inherits its [computational type theory](http://www.sciencedirect.com/science/article/pii/S1570868305000704) from Constable, Bates, Harper, Allen, Bickford, Howe, Smith and many other names.

 ### Discussion and Questions ###